Yehudah Glick: Activism

 Glick was arrested in August 2014 for allegedly pushing a member of the Muslim women's guard at the Temple Mount, and was charged in mid-October for causing the woman to fall and break her arm.
 Glick's attorney said that there "was no direct evidence that Glick had assaulted" the woman.
 A condition of Glick's release on bail was to ban him from entering the area during the legal proceedings.
 The Israeli police argued in the court in December, in relation to the appeal of the ban, that "allowing Glick on the site posed a threat to public order".
 He sued in response to sue the Israeli police over his ban from the site, and was later awarded NIS 650,000 in damages and legal costs due to his ban.
 Additionally, as part of its ruling, the court upheld that Jewish prayer on the Temple Mount is legal.

 On 4 June 2015, a Jerusalem district court banned Glick from entering Temple Mount, overturning a lower court decision.
 The judge ruled that Glick's presence was inflammatory, and that, "there is a risk of violence breaking out if the respondent returns to the compound before the end of legal proceedings in his case".
 On 25 February 2016, the police dropped their charges against Glick.

-Glick has stated that the Muslim leadership's persistence in refusing to open up the Temple Mount to all monotheisms will bring about 'a very dangerous ... to a great threat to the world and to the peace of the world'.
-Shany Littman, writing for Haaretz, describes him giving talks at a meeting in an Orthodox Jerusalem neighborhood where Meir Kahane's poster features, together with activists like Hillel Weiss, head of Lishkat Hagazit, which is dedicated to appointing a king of Israel, wiping out the seed of Amalek, and building the Temple; and Einat Ziv and Yehudit Dasberg from the Women's Forum for the Temple.
+Shany Littman, writing for Haaretz, describes him giving talks at a meeting in an Orthodox Jerusalem neighborhood where American-Jewish ultranationalist Meir Kahane's poster features, together with activists like Hillel Weiss, a far-right academic who has called for the demolition of Al-Aqsa Mosque and for Israel to "annihilate" the Palestinian people.

 During his tenure in the 20th Knesset, Glick continued his Temple Mount activism campaign, but was barred from visiting the Temple Mount itself several times over the years due to the potentially incendiary nature of his activism campaigns.